wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### test_offset

-(WLANPi only) By default test run at the interval specified by the ```test_interval``` parameter, which is referenced to the to of the hours (e.g. 5 mins interval will run at 5, 10, 15, 20, 25...etc. mins past the hour).
+(WLAN Pi only) By default test run at the interval specified by the ```test_interval``` parameter, which is referenced to the to of the hours (e.g. 5 mins interval will run at 5, 10, 15, 20, 25...etc. mins past the hour).
 If multiple proes are running, it mau be useful to stagger their start times.
 By setting ```test_offset``` to a value of one, this will offset all test start times by 1 minutes (i.e. 6,11,16,21,26...etc. mins past the hour)

 The default value is zero which means that the default 5,10,15,20... run pattern will be used.